XinyueZ/Chopping/README.md

 Chopping
 ========

 Config App with a remote link.
 When network doesn't work good, the fallback will work for the App.

+Based on Google Volley, Otto-Bus.

 Example: